Domestic furnishing in early modern Scotland

 Furniture and furnishings in early modern and late medieval Scotland were made locally or imported, mostly from Flanders and France.
 Although few pieces of furniture survive from the early part of the period, a rich vocabulary and typology is preserved in inventories and wills.
 This documentary evidence in the Scots language details the homes of the wealthy and aristocratic.
 Textiles and beds belonging to Mary, Queen of Scots are very well documented.
+Scottish wooden furniture was often carved with the initials of married couples.

 Documentary sources and collections

 A survey of furniture and archival evidence (but lacking references) was published by John Warrack in 1920.
 Warrack investigated inventories found in Scottish wills.
 More recently, Margaret Sanderson presented a variety of sources and examples in her work A Kindly Place?

 The inventories of the 16th-century royal household were published in 1815 and 1863.
 The royal inventory makers were concerned only with rich textiles and tapestries, and few other domestic items are mentioned.
+The mostly unpublished record of Edinburgh's baillie court, running from 1582 onwards, known as the Register of Decreets, details the sales or "apprisals" of debtors' goods including many items of costume and some pieces of furniture, such as "ane auld almery of aik" (an oak cupboard), "a painted bed of fir", and "ane balhoillie coffer coverit with blak ledder".

-References to many published Scottish inventories are included in Simon Swynfen Jervis, British and Irish Inventories (London, 2010).
+References to many published Scottish household inventories are included in Simon Swynfen Jervis, British and Irish Inventories (London, 2010).
 Lists of furniture and movables were formally known as "inventories of plenishing".
 The architectural ambitions and furnishings of the political elite in late 17th-century Scotland revealed in inventories were investigated by Charles Wemyss.
 At Drumlanrig Castle, a dressing room for the Duke of Queensbury included the modern convenience of "a lead close stool in a wainscot box with a lead pipe for the water to come in and a large one for the Excrements to go out".
 A taste for London-made furnishings was satisfied by new workshops in Edinburgh, including the making of cane backed and seated chairs by William Scott, by James Leblanc of the Canongate who made looking-glasses, and Sarah Dalrymple who painted furniture in the Japan style.
 Sarah Dalrymple argued with other suppliers and glass manufacturers, including Scott and Leblanc, and petitioned Parliament over a possible monopoly on glass for mirrors and lighting sconces that would destroy her business.